jsmbars/native-apps-fastlane/README.md

 ```
 3. Run `bundle install` from the project root
 4. Copy `.env.fastlane.example` to the project root
-5. Change `.env.fastlane.example` file name suffix to one of (.production or .development) and fill in the variables.
+5. Change `.env.fastlane.example` file name suffix to one of (.production or .staging) and fill in the variables.

 6. Add `code-push-cli` to your project `yarn add code-push-cli`